 Make sure to read the labels of the products you use to make sure they are safe to use in a warehouse.

 3. Have a Specific Cleaning Area

-To make sure your industrial commercial cleaning process goes smoothly, you should have a specific area for cleaning.
+To make sure your commercial cleaning process goes smoothly, you should have a specific area for cleaning.
 This area should be clearly marked and separate from the rest of the warehouse.